The Pyramids of Scotland: Wonderful Cairngorms Walk

 The second cairn you will reach is Princess Louise’s Cairn.
 It should take you just over 10 minutes to reach the second cairn from the first.
 This cairn is positioned on a hill, however, the surrounding woodland restricts the view.

 The third cairn you will reach is Purchase Cairn.
-This cairn has a segment cut out of it, giving it a more distinctive shape.
+This cairn has a segment cut from it, giving it a more distinctive shape.
 From Purchase Cairn, you have expansive views over the beautiful Scottish countryside.

 Continue down the path from Purchase Cairn, and turn right at the junction.
 This path will lead you to Prince Leopold’s Cairn.
 From here you will have great views over Balmoral Castle.
 There is a bench here if you want to sit down and take a lunch/snack break.

 After this short detour, return to the path and continue straight.
-You will reach Prince Arthur’s Cairn.
+You will reach Prince Arthur’s Cairn and Princess Alice’s Cairn shortly after.

 To the pyramid: Princess Alice’s cairn to Prince Albert’s cairn